WebAssembly/spec/README.md

 [the WebAssembly design repository](https://github.com/WebAssembly/design) first, so that this spec repository can remain focused.
 And please follow the [guidelines for contributing](Contributing.md).

+# citing

+for citing webassembly in LaTeX, use [the contents of this file](w3spec.bib)